-Join Scott Hirsch for an in-depth discussion in this video Fixing your part with QuickPunch recording, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Fixing your part with QuickPunch recording, part of Learning Pro Tools.

 - Sometimes you have the perfect take…but you messed up one or two notes…and you want to replace that section…but keep the rest of the performance.…In the audio world, we call this…punching in to the record track.…In this movie, we'll dive a bit deeper into audio recording…and we'll learn how to use either Quick Punch mode…or Selection-Based punching to fix our mistake area.…There are two ways to punch in Pro Tools.…One is the manual way where you actively hit…the record button to punch in and again to punch out.…This is a record mode called Quick Punch mode.…

 You can enable this by right clicking…on the master record button and selecting Quick Punch.…You'll see a little P shows up inside the record button.…So when this mode is enabled, as long as my record tack…is also enabled, I can hit play, play along with the piece,…and ideally if I'm playing bass, have my engineer…or in this case my producer Todd Howard,…punch in and out of the track whenever he sees fit.…So as soon as he hits the record button,…which is numeric keypad number three,…

 Find more tutorials on our Pro Tools page.